kitodo/kitodo-production/README.md

 Kitodo.Production is a workflow management tool for mass digitization.
 It is part of the Kitodo Digital Library Suite.

-Kitodo.Prodcution supports various types of materials such as prints, periodicals, manuscripts, sheet music and typical documents of a *Nachlass*.
+Kitodo.Production supports various types of materials such as prints, periodicals, manuscripts, sheet music and typical documents of a *Nachlass*.
 The software is written in Java and using Java Server Faces web technology to run on a [Tomcat Servlet container](http://tomcat.apache.org/) backed up by a [MySQL](http://www.mysql.com) database accessed utilizing the [Hibernate framework](http://www.hibernate.org).

 Kitodo.
 Digital Library Modules
 -------------------------------